wahabzada/sunday/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Please note:
-You may need to update the tailwind.config.js include the paths to your new (.ts, .tsx) files for Tailwind to work when running the app in development environment.
+You may need to update the [tailwind.config.js](tailwind.config.js) and include the paths to your new (.ts, .tsx) files for Tailwind to work when running the app in development environment.

 ## Build the project